rouvinerh/tp/docs/DeveloperGuide.md

 - `height`: The height of the user in metres represented as a `double`.
 - `weight`: The weight of the user in kilograms represented as a `double`.
 - `bmiValue`: The calculate BMI value of the user derived from the height and weight given, also represented as a `double`.
-- `bmiCategory`: The category that the BMI value of the user falls in (i.e. Underweight, Normal, Overweight, etc), represented as a `String`.
 - `date`: A `LocalDate` parameter representing the date of the recorded/added BMI value.

 ###### [Back to table of contents](#table-of-contents)